AlexeyPerov/Unity-Dependencies-Hunter/README.md

 By default Addresables AssetReference properties are not considered as a dependency by AssetDatabase.GetDependencies and thus are ignored by the tool.

-However if you want to treat them as regular references got to Analysis Settings and set 'ScanForAssetReferences' toggle.
+However if you want to treat them as regular references go to Analysis Settings and set 'ScanForAssetReferences' toggle to true.

-Defining HUNT_ADDRESSABLES define also add two more options to the context menu
+Defining HUNT_ADDRESSABLES define also adds two more options to the context menu
 - [DH] Find References In Project (incl Asset References)
-- [DH] Find References In Project (incl Asset References)(Previous Cache)
+- [DH] Find References In Project (incl Asset References)(Previous Cache) This options also treat AssetReference as a regular dependency.

 # Ways of usage